jerryjappinen/bellevue-docs/ui/transitions.md

 			|_ transition-foo.scss
 ```

-- Vue guides for transitions: [vuejs.org/v2/guide/transitions](https://vuejs.org/v2/guide/transitions) (includes advanced topics)
+Vue guides for transitions: [vuejs.org/v2/guide/transitions](https://vuejs.org/v2/guide/transitions) (includes advanced topics)

+Vue has built-in `<transition>` components which trigger transition-oriented classes on elements that are removed or added to the DOM.
+This allows easily defining CSS transitions, including reusable named transitions.

 ![Vue transition classes](https://vuejs.org/images/transition.png)

-Vue has built-in `<transition>` components which trigger transition-oriented classnames on elements when they are removed or added to the DOM.
-This allows easily defining reusable named transitions, or simply adding the necessary CSS for each state class in your component code.

 The `mode` attribute defines the "playback" order of animations.
 If you're switching between two elements, usually `mode="out-in"` is what you want.